About Chad Stavley

 Chad graduated from the University of Miami School of Law with Honors.
 He won merit scholarships in his third year of law school based on excellence in Miami’s mock trial program.

-When not at work, Chad spends time with his wife Annalisa, their two-year-old son George and newborn daughter Lincoln.
+When not at work, Chad spends time with his wife Annalisa, their three-year-old son George and newborn daughter Lincoln.
 Chad is an avid college football fan.

 - Martindale Hubbell AV Preeminent (highest ranking possible) since 2014.